shaynaor/OOP_EX2/README.md

 # How to use:
 Inside the Gui package there is a map class , you need to manualy put in line 31 the location of your Ariel1.png .
 Inside the Gui package there is a main class, run it to start the program.
-Youu can download the Ariel1.png from the project window in github.
+You can download the Ariel1.png from the project window in github.

 # The algorithm used.
 First the program finds how many fruits it has , then the program  will sort the fruits by their distance from the top left corner